-- Controller medications: These medications are taken daily to reduce inflammation in the airways and prevent asthma symptoms from occurring.
-They are typically taken in the form of a rescue inhaler or a pill.
-Examples of controller medications include inhaled oral steroids (oral corticosteroids), leukotriene modifiers, and long-acting beta-agonists.
+- Controller Medications: Take these medications daily to reduce airway inflammation and prevent asthma symptoms.
+Typically administered as a rescue inhaler or a pill, they include examples like inhaled oral steroids (oral corticosteroids), leukotriene modifiers, and long-acting beta-agonists.

-- Rescue medications: These medications are used to quickly relieve symptoms during an asthma flare-up.
-They are typically taken in the form of a rescue inhaler and work by relaxing the muscles around the airways to improve breathing.
-The most common type of rescue medication is a short-acting beta-agonist, such as albuterol.
+- Rescue Medications: Use these medications for quick relief during an asthma flare-up.
+Generally administered via a rescue inhaler, they relax the muscles around the airways to improve breathing.
+The most common type is a short-acting beta-agonist, like albuterol.

 - Peak flow meter monitoring: A peak flow meter is a device used to measure how well air moves out of the lungs.
 This can help people with asthma monitor their lung function and determine if their asthma is under control or if they need to adjust their medication.

 - Avoiding asthma triggers: People with asthma should try to avoid exposure to asthma triggers that can cause asthma symptoms or a flare-up.
 Common asthma triggers include allergens, irritants, exercise, and respiratory infections.

 - Creating an asthma action plan: An asthma action plan is a written plan that outlines how to manage asthma symptoms and flare-ups.
 It should include instructions for taking medications, monitoring symptoms, and when to seek medical attention.

 - Regular check-ups: People with asthma should have regular check-ups with their healthcare provider to monitor their asthma and adjust their treatment plan as needed.

 What are Some Conditions that Occur with Asthma?